Satisfiability Thresholds for Regular Occupation Problems: Proof Techniques

 \subsection{The Configuration Model}

 Working with the uniform distribution on $d$-regular $k$-uniform hypergraphs directly is challenging.
-Instead, we show Theorems \ref{satisfiability_threshold} and \ref{contraction_coefficient_k_equals_4} for occupation problems on configurations.
-A $d$-regular $k$-configuration is simply a bijection $g:[n]\times[d]\rightarrow[m]\times[k]$, where the v-edges $(i,h)\in\dom(g)$ represent pairs of variables $i\in[n]$ and $i$-edges, i.e.~half-edge indices $h\in[d]$.
-The image $(a,h')=g(i,h)$ is an f-edge, i.e.~a pair of a constraint (factor) $a\in[m]$ and an $a$-edge (or half-edge) $h'\in[k]$, indicating that the $i$-edge $h$ of the variable $i$ is wired to the $a$-edge $h'$ of $a$ and thereby suggesting that $i$ is connected to $a$ in the corresponding $d$-regular $k$-factor graph.
-The number of such $d$-regular $k$-configurations on $n$ variables can be easily determined and is given by $(dn)!=(km)!$, hence the uniform distribution on configurations is suitable for combinatorial arguments.
-Further, the occupation problem on factor graphs directly translates to configurations, which allows to introduce the number $Z$ of solutions of the occupation problem on the random configuration $G$.
-In the following we discuss the proof of the analogues to Theorems \ref{satisfiability_threshold} and \ref{contraction_coefficient_k_equals_4} for configurations and further the translation of these results back to factor graphs and hypergraphs.
+Instead, we show Theorem \ref{theorem_satisfiability_threshold} for occupation problems on so-called \emph{configurations}.
+A \emph{$d$-regular $k$-configuration} is a bijection $g:[n]\times[d]\rightarrow[m]\times[k]$, where the \emph{v-edges} $(i,h)\in[n]\times[d]$ represent pairs of variables $i\in[n]$ and so-called $i$-edges, i.e.~half-edge indices $h\in[d]$.
+The image $(a,h')=g(i,h)$ is an \emph{f-edge}, i.e.~a pair of a constraint (factor) $a\in[m]$ and an $a$-edge (or half-edge) $h'\in[k]$, indicating that the $i$-edge $h$ of the variable $i$ is wired to the $a$-edge $h'$ of $a$ and thereby suggesting that $i$ is connected to $a$ in the corresponding $d$-regular $k$-factor graph.
+Notice that we can represent $g$ by an equivalent, four-partite, graph with (disjoint) vertex sets given by the variables $V=[n]$, constraints (factors) $F=[m]$, v-edges $H'=[n]\times[d]$ and f-edges $H=[m]\times[k]$, where each variable $i\in[n]$ connects to all its v-edges $(i,h')\in H'$, each constraint $a\in[m]$ to all its f-edges $(a,h)\in H$ and a v-edge $(i,h')$ connects to an f-edge $(a,h)$ if $g(i,h')=(a,h)$.